Hyper-distance Oracles in Hypergraphs: Experimental Evaluation

 \subsection{Hypergraph-based Recommendations}

+Collaborative filtering recommender systems typically model users as sets of items they liked and each item as the set of users it is liked by.
+Hypergraphs, going beyond the binary relations, allows to model relations among sets, paving the way for higher-order recommender systems capable of fully leveraging the available information.
+The integration of higher-order distance oracles can enhance existing random-walk-based methods~\cite{gori2006research,cooper2014random,gori2007itemrank} designed to assign scores to items that may be of interest to a user.
+For instance, if the hypergraph models a user's in-session listened songs, we can recommend a new playlist comprising diverse yet related songs based on the user's previous listening session.
+In contrast, representing the data as a graph loses the information about which songs were listened to together by the user.

-Following~\cite{potamias2009fast}, we show how distance oracles can be embedded into a graph-based recommender system (hypergraph-based in our case).
-In particular, in our setting, by using higher values of $s$, we can tune the strength of the relations behind the recommendations given.
+Following \cite{potamias2009fast}, in this section, we show how $s$-distance oracles can be embedded into a hypergraph-based recommender system.
+One of the advantages of such type of recommender system is that, by using higher values of $s$, we can tune the strength of the relations behind the recommendations given.
 We consider two labeled hypergraphs: IMDB and DBLP.
 In IMDB, each hyperedge represents a movie and each vertex is a member of its crew.
 Vertices are associated with a label indicating their role in the movie (e.g., actor, actress, producer, director).
 In DBLP, each hyperedge represents a scientific publication and each vertex is an author.
 Hyperedges are associated with a label that indicates the venue where the article was published.
 The idea is to recommend the $k$-nearest neighbors among the elements which have the same label.
 That is, in IMDB we recommend other individuals who have covered the same role of the query vertex and have participated in movies that are close to the ones of the query vertex.
 In DBLP, given an article (a hyperedge), we recommend other articles which have been published in the same venue and are close to the query hyperedge in terms of co-authors.
 We use \textsc{HypED} to quickly approximate $s$-distances: in the case of IMDB, the oracle answers vertex-to-vertex distance queries, while in the case of DBLP, it answers hyperedge-to-hyperedge distance queries.
 As queries, we select 5 labels at random, then we sample vertices or hyperedges with one of those labels.
 For comparison, we also compute the exact $k$-nearest neighbors, via BFS.